The 10 most innovative dining companies of 2022

 For helping restaurants get food to customers as fast as possible

-New York City-based Olo creates digital ordering and delivery services for more than 500 restaurant brands and 70,000 locations.
-Diners can place orders from restaurants that use Olo via a wide range of platforms including the location’s own website, as well as social media services, home assistants like Amazon’s Alexa, and third-party delivery platforms like Postmates and ChowNow.
+New York City-based Olo creates digital ordering and delivery services for more than 500 restaurant brands and 79,000 locations.
+Diners can place orders from restaurants that use Olo via a wide range of platforms including the location’s own website, as well as social media services, home assistants like Amazon’s Alexa, and third-party delivery platforms like Postmates.
 Through Olo, restaurants can access order analytics and other services to improve their offerings.
-After going public in March 2021, the company worked with Lyft to launch Olo Dispatch, which automatically selects delivery providers based on optimal price, timing, availability, and other criteria, allowing restaurants to get food to customers as quickly as possible.
+After going public in March 2021, Lyft joined Olo’s Dispatch network, which automatically selects delivery providers based on optimal price, timing, availability, and other criteria, allowing restaurants to get food to customers as quickly as possible.
 Olo also partnered with Order Solutions—a company that streamlines and centralizes phone orders for restaurants—to provide more customers with a direct line to the eateries they frequent.
 In October, Olo announced its acquisition of CRM software company Wisely for $187 million, broadening the services that it offers its restaurant partners.
 Olo generated $149.4 million in 2021 revenue, an increase of 52% from its $98 million in revenue in 2020.

 7. Everytable